mrozbarry/fbjson/README.md

 This all started with a physics game I was developing and figured the easiest format for me to use for save states was json.
-I searched the forums and found to my surprise that another person recently requested the FB community for a JSON interpreter, and KristopherWindsor posted his code.
-I'm not one to try to reinvent the wheel, but I needed some other features (like generating/saving json), and I don't really enjoy figuring out other people's code and trying to change it as much as I enjoy the challenge of doing something myself.
+I searched the forums and found to my surprise that another person recently requested the FB community for a JSON interpreter, and KristopherWindsor posted [his code](http://www.freebasic.net/forum/viewtopic.php?t=17279).
+I'm not one to try to reinvent the wheel, but I needed some other features (like generating/saving json), and didn't like how his code was all tied into an include (which isn't bad in itself, I just prefer separating out header and source code).

 For more information, you can check out the [FreeBASIC forum thread](http://www.freebasic.net/forum/viewtopic.php?p=155994)

-Anyway, enjoy,
--Oz
+Enjoy!